Learn Python with Talk Python's 270 hours of courses

 52:35 Yeah, I've kind of like intentionally like not put a lot of these arguments on the command line.
 Like for that reason, like you can imagine taking everything here and exposing it on the command line.
 But the command line really just deals with like, how should we think execute?
 And not like, I don't know, what should the Max complexity be?
 Yeah, complexity, Jack.
 And so I

-52:54 think that's fair, like put the common stuff in the command line and then say, and if you need to go crazy, here's your dash dash config.
+52:54 think that's fair, like put the common stuff in the command line and then say, and if you need to go crazy, here's your --config.
 Pass that in, right and put it in there.
 Right?
 Yeah, one thing that I did want to talk about and you kind of touched on, there's much of the command line arguments, one of the things I didn't want to talk about is the editor integration.
 There's a huge bunch of rules here.
 All you got to scroll through the homepage to get get is awesome that or no, no, it's good.
 I mean, these are like, all the things that checks I don't have to think about anymore, which is great.
-Eventually, though, she's I forgot it was as long as Eventually though, it has plugins, or maybe that's not quite what I said it has a an extension for VS code.
+Eventually, though, she's I forgot it was as long as Eventually though, it has plugins, or maybe that's not quite what I said it has a an extension for VS Code.
 And it has ways to basically add it as a command to PyCharm right, which is, yeah, those are both awesome editors that are kind of very friendly to thinking about code formatting and exposing the errors that this would as well.
 So that's great.
 You might want to just talk about that just real quick.

 53:52 Yeah, totally.
-So yeah, we the VS code extension, that was my first time reading VS code.
+So yeah, we the VS Code extension, that was my first time reading VS Code.
 And actually the these extensions use, or they conform to something called the language server protocol.
 And effectively, that's sort of like a standard, I believe, I'll probably like go into the history wrong, but I believe it's Microsoft that like, publishes and maintains that back.
-The nice thing about that protocol is you can actually use like, the lot like most, almost all of the code behind the VS code extension is actually published as a language server, rough LSP.
-And what that means is you can actually get, like the exact same behaviors and all sorts of different editors, if not confined to VS code.
+The nice thing about that protocol is you can actually use like, the lot like most, almost all of the code behind the VS Code extension is actually published as a language server, rough LSP.
+And what that means is you can actually get, like the exact same behaviors and all sorts of different editors, if not confined to VS Code.
 So if you use like Neo Vim, or like Sublime Text, or whatever else, right, well, it's all worth this standard protocol.
 And they all have ways to tap into that ruff language server protocol.
 So we have sort of like the standalone LSP, which we have instructions for, like Sublime and and, you know, other tools.
 And then we have the actual extension, which is published on the marketplace and was things I definitely want to like, keep supporting and I view them has like official arms, right of the project, which I think is nice.
 So people should know that like, you know, those are official and like, I fixed bugs in them and all that kind of stuff.

 55:09 Nice.
 And then for PyCharm, you just add it as an external tool, and then you have the ruff command around or for both of these, if you prefer, you just add it as a pre commit hook.
 Yeah, it's also Yeah, yeah, that then like, as you interact with it, it'll run the pre commit hook as well, if you try to check things in.
 Super cool here.
 I think this is a neat project.
 I ran it into my project.
 And I thought, you know, everything is pretty much good to go.
 Where, you know, when I'm using PyCharm, for example, it'll often tell me when any of these things like it'll say there's a local variable that's unused, or it'll automatically remove unused imports.
 And yet, I'm looking at 331 issues.
-108 are potentially fixable with a dash dash fix option.
+108 are potentially fixable with a --fix option.
 So it sounds like there's still a lot of value to like, make that part of my tool chain.

 56:00 Yeah.
 You know, and feel free to have some of your own opinions.
 Well, which of those rules actually matter?